QM.1 Formatting Tools & Word for Microsoft Office 365

 - use the alignment tools to center or right-align text

 Begin by expanding the Part 1 Section (use the +).

 Step-by-step video for Part 1

-The student checklist documents (on the right) contain the step-by-step details and to check off each step, and there are screenshots to illustrate the menus and tools.
+The student checklist documents contain the step-by-step details you can use to check off each step.
+We have included screenshots to illustrate the menus and tools.
 You are invited to open or download either the Word.docx file, or the PDF file provided.

 - Watch the Part One video.
 Pause and replay it as often as you need while completing the tasks.

 - Open your Microsoft Office 365, and select Word.